LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Assessment of Direct Discrimination in LLM-HRI

 \section{Assessment of Direct Discrimination in LLM-HRI}

-We start by assessing the presence of \textit{direct discrimination} in LLMs for HRI tasks.
-Direct discrimination~\cite{pedreshi2008discrimination,wachter2021fairness} happens when a person receives worse treatment because of a personal characteristic such as gender or disability.
-People are protected from direct discrimination by law~\cite{wachter2021fairness,2023JointStmtAIEnforcement} (\textit{e.g.} disparate impacts in the USA).
+People are protected from direct discrimination by law~\cite{wachter2021fairness,2023JointStmtAIEnforcement}, so we start by assessing the presence of \textit{direct discrimination} in LLMs for HRI tasks.
+Direct discrimination~\cite{pedreshi2008discrimination,wachter2021fairness} is when a person receives worse treatment because of a personal characteristic such as gender or disability.

 We assume that LLMs in HRI contexts may be asked to perform tasks on different users, and that for some reason personal characteristics of these users are part of the LLM prompt.
-The presence of personal characteristics of users in the prompt could either occur by design, as HRI algorithms often explicitly base decisions on personal characteristics, e.g. \cite{khaliq2018culturally,bruno2019knowledge,patompak2016mobile,kastner2022enhancing,saggese2019miviabot,foggia2019system}), or by chance, \textit{e.g.} because information about users is gathered through conversation or computer vision modules.
+The presence of personal characteristics of users in the prompt could either occur by design, as HRI algorithms often explicitly base decisions on personal characteristics \cite{khaliq2018culturally,bruno2019knowledge,patompak2016mobile,kastner2022enhancing,saggese2019miviabot,foggia2019system}, or by chance, \textit{e.g.} because information about users is gathered through conversation or computer vision modules.
 We will discuss several ways this use of LLMs is likely to arise, and why it is a-priori problematic, in Section~\ref{sec:discussion}.
 However, for now, we will assume that personal characteristics may either intentionally or unintentionally occur in LLM prompts---and we will evaluate whether that can lead to direct discrimination, and whether the results would be considered harmful.